Humpis/353_hw1/README.txt

     Options:
-        --binary            use binary representation of feature vectors --frequency         use frequency represenation of feature vecotrs --punct             count punctuation as features
+        --binary            use binary representation of feature vectors --frequency         use frequency representation of feature vectors --punct             count punctuation as features
-        --nopunct           do not count puncation as features --k=NUM             NUM is the number of nearest neighbors to check --k=0               Performs Nearest-Centroid Classification instead of K-Nearest-Neighbor --metric=euclidean  use euclidean distance to compute nearest neighbors --metric=manhattan  use manhattan distance to compute nearest niehgbors --stopwords         count stops words as features
+        --nopunct           do not count punctuation as features --k=NUM             NUM is the number of nearest neighbors to check --k=0               Performs Nearest-Centroid Classification instead of K-Nearest-Neighbor --metric=euclidean  use euclidean distance to compute nearest neighbors --metric=manhattan  use manhattan distance to compute nearest neighbors --stopwords         count stops words as features
         --nostopwords       ignore stop words as features